jociemoore/blob_website/README.md

 # Blog

-This is a basic blog that I used to practice front-end development with HTML and CSS.
+The frontend of this basic blog was developed with HTML and CSS.